gatsby-inc/gatsby-starter-newsletter/README.md

 ### Testing conventions

-The project is already set up to use [testing framework].
-If you decide to add automated tests for your form, look at [path for file with API tests] for an example of how to use the testing framework.
+The project is already set up to use Jest.
+If you decide to add automated tests for your form, look at the **src/tests/layout.test.js** file for an example of how to use the testing framework.

 ## How to Submit